klasmodin/oit-random/README.md

 toc
 ```

-The example discussed here is available in full by the script files `run_example1.m` and `plot_example1.m`.
+The example discussed here is available in full by the script files `run_example1.m` and `plot_example1.m` as part of the repository.